Blue Owl Capital Inc. (OWL) Shares Decline Despite Market Challenges

-Blue Owl Capital Inc. (NYSE: OWL)’s stock price has plunge by -1.10relation to previous closing price of 9.96.
-Nevertheless, the company has seen a -1.50% plunge in its stock price over the last five trading sessions.
+Blue Owl Capital Inc. (NYSE: OWL)’s stock price has gone decline by -0.35 in comparison to its previous close of 10.13, however, the company has experienced a -0.35% decrease in its stock price over the last five trading days.
 Barron’s reported on 08/04/22 that Blue Owl Stock Is Higher as Earnings Beat Forecasts

 Is It Worth Investing in Blue Owl Capital Inc. (NYSE: OWL) Right Now?

-The price-to-earnings ratio for Blue Owl Capital Inc. (NYSE: OWL) is above average at 410.42x, Analysts have differing opinions on the stock, with 10 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Blue Owl Capital Inc. (NYSE: OWL) has a price-to-earnings ratio that is above its average at 422.08x.
+Opinions on the stock are mixed, with 10 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Blue Owl Capital Inc. (OWL) is $14.38, which is $4.6 above the current market price.
-The public float for OWL is 428.22M, and currently, short sellers hold a 4.68% ratio of that floaft.
-The average trading volume of OWL on May 26, 2023 was 3.66M shares.
+The average price predicted for Blue Owl Capital Inc. (OWL) by analysts is $14.63, which is $4.45 above the current market price.
+The public float for OWL is 428.22M, and at present, short sellers hold a 4.68% of that float.
+On May 31, 2023, the average trading volume of OWL was 3.54M shares.

 OWL’s Market Performance

-OWL’s stock has seen a -1.50% decrease for the week, with a -7.08% drop in the past month and a -20.63% fall in the past quarter.
-The volatility ratio for the week is 2.69%, and the volatility levels for the past 30 days are at 3.54% for Blue Owl Capital Inc. The simple moving average for the last 20 days is -4.67% for OWL stock, with a simple moving average of -11.58% for the last 200 days.
+OWL’s stock has seen a -0.35% decrease for the week, with a -9.70% drop in the past month and a -18.59% fall in the past quarter.
+The volatility ratio for the week is 2.47%, and the volatility levels for the past 30 days are at 3.43% for Blue Owl Capital Inc. The simple moving average for the past 20 days is -0.65% for OWL’s stock, with a -9.04% simple moving average for the past 200 days.

 Insider Trading